jschanck/sieve-tables/README.md

 but computes 1/C(d) exactly.
 Note that there is little evidence to suggest that the ignored o(1) term is positive for dimensions relevant to cryptanalysis.

+(Correction 2019-05-01: The 2075.csv table is only relevant to so-called 2-sieves.
+In general, a k-sieve looks for short integer combinations of k vectors at a time; estimates for the initial list size depend on k, see, e.g. [BLS].
+Thanks to Thijs Laarhoven for pointing this out.)

 ## 2924.csv
 Consider the following experiment that has parameters d, n, t, a, b:
 1. Sample a list L of n i.i.d. uniform points on the d-1 sphere,